Aviva Equity Release Review

 How to Apply for Aviva Equity Release

-To apply for Aviva equity release, you can request a callback from a team member, and an independent external advisor will contact you to get the ball rolling.23
+To apply for Aviva equity release, you can request a callback from a team member, and an independent external adviser will contact you to get the ball rolling.23

-Note that it’s the responsibility of advisors to help you assess whether equity release is really the best solution in your situation, but you’ll only be charged if you decide on a product.
+Note that it is the responsibility of advisers to help you assess whether equity release is really the best solution in your situation, but you will only be charged if you decide on a product.

 Aviva’s Commitment to Customer Satisfaction